 Several studies have clearly portrayed the very large economic losses associated with cancer.
-However, they fail to capture numerous "multiplier" effects associated with the disease and, thus, represent only a portion of the overall toll on business activity (only the initial effect of the various categories of cost).
+While many of these are excellent analyses, they fail to capture numerous "multiplier" effects associated with the disease and, thus, represent only a portion of the overall toll on business activity (only the initial effect of the various categories of cost).